cbartsch/Slippipedia/README.md

 ### Game result filter

 Third tab lets you filter by game results.

-Set a min/max game duration, game outcom and remaining stocks.
-You can use this e.g. to filter short games that probably did not finish.
+Set a min/max game duration, game outcome and remaining stocks for each player.

+You can also filter by the ending type to find timeouts and otherwise tied games.

 ![result filter](media/filter-result.png)